fluiddyn/fluiddyn/doc/index.rst

 in research in fluid dynamics.
 The project provides some Python packages specialized for different tasks, in particular

+- `transonic <http://transonic.readthedocs.org>`_, to make your Python code fly at transonic speeds!

 - `fluidfft <http://fluidfft.readthedocs.org>`_ for 2D and 3D Fast Fourier
   Transforms,